arestivo/slides/markdown/webapis.md

 # Service Workers

 Act as proxy servers that sit between web applications, the browser, and the network (when available).
+They include features like push notifications and background sync.

 ```javascript
 navigator.serviceWorker.register('service-worker.js');